- January 10, 2022

 If the uninsured or underinsured driver caused the rear-end wreck, the uninsured driver is at fault.
 However, it’s hard to collect damages from an uninsured driver unless that driver is rich – and that is usually not the case.
 Because New York is a no-fault state, you could recover damages from your insurance policy, but that limits the damages you could recover.

 In 2019, 4.1 percent of New York’s drivers were uninsured.
-While that is significantly lower than the state with the highest number of uninsured drivers – Mississippi, with 29.4 percent uninsured drivers – it is still significant enough so that you could be involved in a rear-end wreck with an uninsured driver.
+While that is significantly lower than the state with the highest number of uninsured drivers – Mississippi, with 29.4 percent uninsured drivers – it is still significant enough so that you could be involved in a rear-end wreck with an uninsured driver, including those in motorcycle crashes.
 Though uninsured motorist insurance is not required, it is a good idea to have it.

 Recovering Damages After a Rear-End Collision